shnarazk/LubySequence/memo.typ

 $<def_2>
 #set math.equation(numbering: none)

-we can illustrate its recursion property as a transition on triangle by natural numbers larger than zero.
+We can illustrate its recursive property as transitions on a triangle of natural numbers greater than zero.

-#figure(caption: [An interpretation on natural number triangle], gap: 16pt)[
+#figure(caption: [An interpretation of the natural number triangle], gap: 16pt)[
 #canvas({
   import draw: *
   let encircle(i) = {